ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 # Creating backup policies and plans
 {: #create-backup-policy-and-plan}

-You can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes in the console, from the CLI, with the API, or Terraform.
+You can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes and {{site.data.keyword.filestorage_vpc_short}} shares in the console, from the CLI, with the API, or Terraform.
 You can create up to four backup plans to schedule backup creation and retention.
 Specify user tags in the policy to make sure that your data is backed up regularly.
 Create backups on schedule when the tags that are applied to a resource match the tags in a backup policy.
 {: shortdesc}

 ## Before you begin